what's wrong with animal tourism?

 If you're interacting with wild animals in anywhere other than the actual wild or a reputable sanctuary or rescue, then the sad truth is that animal abuse is likely involved because the animals there have been captured, separated from their families, held captive, usually forced to perform unnatural activities, and given the minimum amount of care to keep them alive.

 And, all too often, not even that.

-If you care about animals, do not support these attractions:
+If you care about animals, avoid these attractions: